 Command Option Description home complete path of Oracle home Specify this option to indicate the home path of the Oracle home to check or deinstall.
-To deinstall Oracle software using the deinstall.bat command located within the Oracle home being removed, provide a response file in a location outside the Oracle home, and do not use the -home option.
-If you run deinstall.bat from the ORACLE_HOME\deinstall path, then the - home option is not required because the tool knows from which home it is being run. silent Specify this option to run the deinstallation tool in noninteractive mode.
-This option requires one of the following: A working system that it can access to determine the installation and configuration information; the -silent option does not work with failed installations.
-A response file that contains the configuration values for the Oracle home that is being deinstalled or deconfigured. checkonly Specify this option to check the status of the Oracle software home configuration.
+To deinstall Oracle software using the deinstall.bat command located within the Oracle home being removed, provide a response file in a location outside the Oracle home, and do not use the home option.
+If you run deinstall.bat from the %ORACLE_HOME%\deinstall path, then the - home option is not required because the command knows from which home it is being run. silent Specify this option to run the deinstall in noninteractive mode.
+This option requires one of the following: • A working system that it can access to determine the installation and configuration information; the -silent option does not work with failed installations. • A response file that contains the configuration values for the Oracle home that is being deinstalled or deconfigured. checkonly Specify this option to check the status of the Oracle software home configuration.
 Running the deinstall command with the -checkonly option does not remove the Oracle configuration.
 This option generates a response file that you can use with the deinstall.bat command.
 When you use the -checkonly option to generate a response file, you are prompted to provide information about your system.
-You can accept the default value the tool has obtained from your Oracle installation, indicated inside brackets ([]), or you can provide different values.
-To accept the defaults, press Enter at each prompt. local Specify this option on a multinode environment to deconfigure Oracle software in a cluster.
-When you run deinstall.bat with this option, it deconfigures and deinstalls the Oracle software only on the local node (the node on which you run deinstall.bat) for non-shared Oracle home directories.
-The deinstallation tool does not deinstall or deconfigure Oracle software on remote nodes.
+You can accept the default value the deinstall command has obtained from your Oracle installation, indicated inside brackets ([]), or you can provide different values.
+To accept the defaults, press Enter at each prompt.